llraphael/llraphael.github.io/_posts/2020-01-09-Deep-Learning-1-Gradient-Descent.md

 Finally, we get one step to walk with.
 So how about next?
 We will repeat this process with a few more steps until it is enough.
 So when is enough?
 Well, there are usually two conditions we can use for judgement:
 1. A pre-defined number of steps has been reached.
 2. The parameters converge, which means the step sizes are below certain thresholds for a few steps.
+{: .text-justify}

 We can stop when either of the condition has been met and get our trained models.

 ## Summary
-From the above example, we define the model for the problem, compute the cost function and apply the gradient descent to optimize model parameters.
+In the above example, we defined the model for the problem, computed the cost function and applied the gradient descent to optimize model parameters.
 The vectorization technique to improve the computation efficiency is also discussed.
 These are also the techniques we would use in a practical ML problem.
 Based on the model performance, we could use other techniques to further improve our models.
+{: .text-justify}